warp-contracts/gateway/README.md

 SmartWeave is an Arweave-based protocol for lazy-evaluated smart contracts.
 Each interaction with a contract is saved as a separate Arweave transaction.
 In order to evaluate the contract state, all of its interactions must be loaded first.

-In the case of typical content getting an orphaned or not confirmed transaction is not a severe issue, while any inconsistency could be extremely harmful to smart contracts, leading to a potential financial loss due to the corrupted state of token contracts.
+In the case of typical content getting a corrupted or not confirmed transaction is not a severe issue, while any inconsistency could be extremely harmful to smart contracts, leading to a potential financial loss due to the corrupted state of token contracts.